hyln9/VIKIROOT/README.md

 # VIKIROOT

 This is a CVE-2016-5195 PoC for 64-bit Android 6.0.1 Marshmallow (perhaps 7.0 ?), as well as an universal & stable temporal root tool.
+It does not require a SUID executable or any filesystem changes.
 ## Features

 - Memory-only